 Pasadena OPC is a mission work under the oversight of the Presbytery of Southern California (OPC).

 Matthew Cotta, a minister in the Orthodox Presbyterian Church since 2003, is our church planter.
 From 2003-2017 he served as Pastor of Grace OPC in Hanover Park, Il.
-In 2017 he received and accepted the call as church planter in Pasadena, CA. Matthew and his wife Lois have been married for 22 years and have four covenant children.
+In 2017 he received and accepted the call as church planter in Pasadena, CA. Matthew and his wife Lois have been married since 1997 and have four covenant children.
 Born and raised in California’s Central Valley, Matthew did not begin walking with the Lord until his early 20s.
 Matthew and Lois met at Covenant College in Lookout Mountain, Ga.
-After graduating from Covenant (history major) Matthew and Lois moved to Escondido where he attended Westminster Seminary in California.
+After graduating from Covenant (B.A.
+History) Matthew and Lois moved to Escondido where he attended and later graduated from Westminster Seminary in California.
 In addition to loving God, the church, and his family, Matthew loves Brazilian Jiu-Jitsu (he’s a purple belt), cooking, reading, and fishing.

 Our provisional session consists of Matthew Cotta, Chris Hartshorn (Regional Home Missionary), Jason Lund (elder), and Kurt Oliver (elder at Westminster OPC in Westminster, CA).